 Boots and jobs have backups, but our feet don’t, Thus using the best safety toe shoes is necessary to keep your toes together.
 But how would you know your best partner for safety and comfort?
-We did extensive research to compare both the steel toe vs composite toe to find the most acceptable option.
+We did extensive research to compare both the steel toe and composite toe to find the most acceptable option.

 Please read the article below to know about their difference, durability, protection, and much more.